Hashim Peer Dastagir: Life

-Hashim Peer Dastagir (Arabic: هاشم پیر دستگیر, romanized: Hashim Pir Dastgir) was born in 1576 in Ahmedabad, Gujarat.
-He was brought up in a scholastic atmosphere under the particular influence of Sayyedina Wajihuddin Alvi.
+Hazarat Dastagir were born in 1576 in Ahmedabad, Gujarat.
+Hazarat were brought up in a scholastic atmosphere under the particular influence of Wajihuddin Alvi, a Khalifa of Muhammad Ghawth.

-Muhammad Ghawth gave his khilafat to Wajihuddin Alvi.
-Later, the khilafat passed to his nephew Hashim peer Dastagir.

-Hashim peer went to Bijapur, Karnataka, then under the rule of Ibrahim Adil Shah II.
-Under his influence Ibrahim Adil Shah then gave up un-Islamic practises.
-The next Sultan Mohammed Adil Shah was his disciple.
-When the Sultan was suffering from a serious disease, Hashim peer stated that he is granting to his disciple ten years of his life.
-As a consequence, the Sultan built the monument of Gol Gumbaz, which is located near the shrine of Hashim peer.
+Hazarat Dastagir went to Bijapur, Karnataka, then under the rule of Ibrahim Adil Shah II.
+Under Hazrat's influence Ibrahim Adil Shah then gave up un-Islamic practices.
+The next Sultan Mohammed Adil Shah was Hazrat's disciple.
+When the Sultan was suffering from a serious disease, Dastagir stated that they are granting to his disciple ten years of his life.
+As a consequence, the Sultan built the monument of Gol Gumbaz, which is located near the shrine of Hazarat Dastagir.